OpenSourceSimon/QuoteTab/README.md

 # "Quote tab"
 Changes your new tab page to a minimalistic page.
 Just a simple clock, random nature background and random quote.
 And the best part, it is completely open source.
+The quote source is in the quote branch.

 Created by [Simon](https://github.com/StopmotionSimonYT)